allegroai/clearml-docs/docs/getting_started/ds/best_practices.md

 - [ClearML Agent](../../clearml_agent.md) helps moving your work to other machines without the hassle of rebuilding the environment every time, while also creating an easy queue interface that easily lets you just drop your experiments to be executed one by one (great for ensuring that the GPUs are churning during the weekend).
-- [ClearML Session](../../apps/clearml_session.md) helps with developing on remote machines, just like you'd develop on you local laptop!
+- [ClearML Session](../../apps/clearml_session.md) helps with developing on remote machines, just like you'd develop on your local laptop!

 ## Train Remotely